andicrypt/worder/README.md

 # WORDER
 Open-source flashcard source code, suitable for GRE test takers.

 Building vocabulary is essential part of test preparation, which take a lot of time.
 Understanding this painpoint, this open-source project aims to ameliorate this process by introducing digital flashcard written by Python.
-This source currently only supports for preparing [600 GRE words](https://www.youtube.com/watch?v=ztPuECxARHc&t=976s) organized by **The Test Tutor**, feel free to make contributions to broaden its usage to IELTS, TOEFL, GMAT or any standard testing.
+This source currently only supports [600 GRE words](https://www.youtube.com/watch?v=ztPuECxARHc&t=976s) prepared by **The Test Tutor**, feel free to make contributions to broaden its usage to IELTS, TOEFL, GMAT or any standard testing.